Tag Archives | google

 Steve Rubel points out that this is the week for tech titans to fall all over themselves admitting their mistakes and promising to do better.
 He also says that smart people knew all along that Google was blowing it.
 He cites an article from January 10 questioning the announcement and content of Google video.
 Steve must have missed my post of January 6 where I asked if anyone was going to line up to pay to watch repeats of boring NBA games and otherwise free TV shows on their computers.

 I don’t think the homepage has all that much to do with it.
 I just don’t think anyone wants to buy much of what they’re selling.
+For this to get legs, there will have to be a lot of stuff there ain’t right now.
+Fat, cheap pipe; better hardware on the receiving end to manage; and enough content providers to let you cut the cable.
+Among other things.

 I can see a modest market for downloadable, DRM-infested video courtesy of frequent travelers who need something to watch while on planes and in airports.
 I use Movielink for just that purpose.
 So while people might want to download something to watch on the plane or train, how many people will do that regularly?
 My guess: very few.